 Interestingly, mindfully adding friction to user actions can result in great design.
 One of Apple’s most popular inventions in their mobile operating system, iOS, is the creation of elastic scrolling, where in certain situations (such as at the end of a webpage) scrolling becomes increasingly difficult.

 You can see this in action above, where increased friction occurs when the user scrolls to the end of the webpage.
-Friction was added to indicate situations where scrolling is no longer allowed: and the effect is an intuitive experience.
+Friction was added to indicate situations where scrolling is no longer allowed—the result is an intuitive experience.

-Avoid adding any kind of friction to user actions as far as you can—and carefully implement it when you have no alternative.
+Avoid adding any kind of friction to user actions as much as possible—and carefully implement it when you have no alternative.

 4. “Clever” Design that Ignores Usability